 Also, while most of the features are free, there are Premium and Pro editions that give you even more features.

 Here below, some of the cool features you may take a look.

 - Image CDN – It allows you to offload your images to their servers so that your site loads faster.
 However, you can also do image compression and optimization instead of it.

-- Site Statistics – Jetpack monitors traffic to your site and gives you statistics to help you see which posts are popular, which keywords are ranking, etc.
+- Site Statistics – Jetpack monitors traffic to your site and gives you statistics to help you see which posts are popular, which keywords are ranking.

 - Related Posts – You can offload the complex processing of finding related posts to their servers

-- Automatic Publishing – It will automatically publish your posts to Facebook, LinkedIn, Tumblr, Google+, and Twitter.
+- Automatic Publishing – It automatically publishes your posts to Facebook, LinkedIn, Tumblr, Google+, and Twitter.

 - Contact Forms – Jetpack makes it easy to add contact forms to your site.